 Extra-Cool: Win it!

+UPDATE: This giveaway is now closed.
 In celebration of the launch of Make it Easy, we’re giving away a big $250 gift card to Target — plus your very own copy of the book — to help you get your kitchen ready for all the new recipes you’re going to want to make.

 Need a new slow cooker?
 A hand mixer?
 A set of glasses or flatware that actually matches?
 We’ve got one of you covered!